-- Diamonds that are smaller than a fifth of a carat are almost never sent to labs, since the cost would eat up any profit made from them.
+- Diamonds that are smaller than a fifth of a carat are almost never sent to labs since the cost would eat up any profit made from them.
 These modest stones actually represent a significant portion of the market.
-So there is a lacks of means to distinguish real and synthetic for smaller diamonds.
+So there is a lack of means to distinguish real and synthetic for smaller diamonds.

-- Why would diamond producers have to form group to “fight” synthetics if it pose no threats to them?
+- Why would diamond producers have to form a group to “fight” synthetics if it poses no threats to them?

 In recent quarters, the earnings of Sarine Technologies has decreased due to increased spending on research and development and marketing-related activities for new product launches (read here).